Quick Spacers provide an interface for you to visually drag and set and padding and margins for an element from its edges.

 When you’re not using Quick Spacers, you can disable them using the ‘Cmd/Ctrl + Q‘ shortcut key.
 The toggle can also be accessed from the User Preferences settings in Elementor.

 This can primarily be used when you’re handing over sites and you don’t want them to access the Quick Spacers.
-Other use cases may include toggling them to avoid potential distractions during a part of your design process.
+Other use cases may include toggling them to avoid potential distractions or accidental drags during your design process.

 Responsive Mode Spacing Adjustment